nyagamunene/supermq-docs/docs/kubernetes.md

 ### Scaling Services

-By default, the MQTT adapter, Things, Envoy, Authn, and the Message Broker services are set to scale with a replica count of 3.
+By default, the MQTT adapter, clients, Envoy, Authn, and the Message Broker services are set to scale with a replica count of 3.
 It’s recommended to set these values according to the number of nodes in your Kubernetes cluster.
 For example, you can adjust the replica count with the following command:

 ```bash
 helm install magistrala . -n mg --set defaults.replicaCount=3 --set messageBroker.replicaCount=3